lucaschirruINAF/SRT-Documentation/antenna.rst

 Science done with SRT during its early-science run (2016) with the various hardware and software described below can be found here: `Science with SRT <http://www.srt.inaf.it/astronomers/science_srt/>`_.

 In the following sections, useful information for observing with the SRT in the current `Call for Proposals <https://www.radiotelescopes.inaf.it/>`_ are outlined.
-We note that remote observing is not currently available for the Sardinia Radio Telescope; each proposing team will need to send at least one observer to the SRT to prepare the observing schedules and perform the observations on site.

 Technical features of the telescope